 - Starch: beans.
 Beans are also a great source of protein and fiber— they can make you feel full.

 - Fat: olive oil.

-We hope listing the main ingredients into groups can help you get the basic idea of a breakfast burrito recipe.
-And, in case you want to customize the recipe, you’ll know what ingredients you want to change in each group.
+By listing the main ingredients into groups, you get the basic idea of what makes up a breakfast burrito recipe.
+If you want to customize the recipe, just make sure whatever you’re switching in or out covers those groups.